storj/edge/README.md

 * [Using the S3 Gateway](https://documentation.tardigrade.io/api-reference/s3-gateway)

-# How to run stargate with auth service
+# How to run gateway-mt with auth service
 - Run auth service
     - `--auth-token` is used to authenticate `GET` request.
-We will need to pass the same value into `stargate` so it can talk to the `authservice` instance.
+We will need to pass the same value into `gateway-mt` so it can talk to the `authservice` instance.
     - `--allowed-satellites` is the satellite node url.
         - we can use uplink cli to get the satellite node url that's associated with a given access grant
         ```